micmejia/bible-dump/NKJV/Joshua/Josh 15.md

 Then he went up from there to the inhabitants of Debir (formerly the name of Debir _was_ Kirjath Sepher).

 ###### 16
-And Caleb said, "He who [^d]attacks Kirjath Sepher and takes it, to him I will give Achsah my daughter as wife."
+And Caleb said, "He who attacks Kirjath Sepher and takes it, to him I will give Achsah my daughter as wife."

 ###### 17
 So Othniel the son of Kenaz, the brother of Caleb, took it; and he gave him Achsah his daughter as wife.